Frequently Asked Questions About Our Different Services

 Colon hydrotherapy, colonic, colonic irrigation, high enema or colon cleansing are all terms used to describe the practice of using warm filtered to help hydrate, stimulate and dissolve matter in the large intestine.

 Our sessions are scheduled for 45 min and a colon hydrotherapist is present during the entire process.
-At Optimal Health we only use CLOSED SYSTEM equipment.
+At Optimal Health we only use FDA approved, CLOSED SYSTEM equipment.

 Our therapists are great at making you feel comfortable.
 You are covered during the entire session.
 The session takes place in a private room with an adjacent bathroom.
 During the session, as we use “closed system colonic equipment” so there rarely is any smell or uncontained waste materials.